atolab/zenoh-web/content/docs/migration_1.0/Concepts.md

 ## Attachment

-We have made attachment more flexible across API’s, essentially accepting anything that can be converted to a `ZBytes` as an optional extra to `put` , `delete` , on `Query`'s and Query `reply` s.
+We have made attachment more flexible across API’s, essentially accepting anything that can be converted to a `ZBytes` as an optional extra to `put` , `delete` , on `Query`'s and Query `reply`'s.
-We also allow for composite types to be converted into `ZBytes`, meaning that using the Attachment API as metadata is easier than ever.
+We also allow for composite types to be converted into `ZBytes`, meaning that using the Attachment API as a metadata transport is easier than ever.

 ## Query & Queryable

 The `reply` method of a `Queryable` has gained two variants: `reply_del` and `reply_err` to respectively indicate that a deletion should be performed and that an error occurred.
 Additionally, the 3 variants behave similarly to `put` and `del`, hence providing improved ergonomics.

 We have added the ability to get the underlying `Handler` of a Queryable as well.